-This finding is important because in the first year after the reform, a large number of people moved to the new multi-pillar system, losing 25% of their accumulated pension claims after paying contributions to the full PAYG for a considerable period (see Section 2).
+This finding is important because in the first year after the reform, a large number of people moved to the new multi-pillar system, losing 25% of their accumulated pension claims after paying contributions to the pure PAYG for a considerable period (see Section 2).
 Some observers expected or still expect that some of these losses can be recovered in the form of higher annuities from a well-performing pension fund sector.
-Our calculations show that for an average old-age pensioner, the private pension fund sector would have to provide net real rates of return well over 3.6% to recover even part of those losses.
+Our calculations show that for an average old-age pensioner, the private pension fund sector would have to provide net real rates of return well over 3.4% to recover even part of those losses.
 Looking at the past performance of this sector this seems to be very optimistic.
-The "cut-off age" (the age below which it pays off to move to the multi-pillar system in the terminology of Rocha and Vittas, 2002) with the past performance of the pension fund sector projected into the future, is below 18 years, that is, nobody would be better-off in the multi-pillar system.
+The "cut-off age" (the age below which it pays off to move to the multi-pillar system in the terminology of Rocha and Vittas, 2002) with the past performance of the pension fund sector projected into the future, is below 18 years, that is, the average pensioner would not be better-off in the multi-pillar system, not even if they entered the second pillar at the age of 18.